khudgins/documentation/automation/deployment_configuration/launch_configuration.rst

 A launch configuration is a definition that governs the resources provisioned to support a virtual machine.
-At one level, this is roughly analogous to the size definitions provided for by some clouds, such as in Amazon AWS small, medium, large, etc.  For enStratus a launch configuration includes this definition, but goes beyond to include attaching, raiding, and encrypting volumes as well as the firewall into which the server is started.
+At one level, this is roughly analogous to the size definitions provided for by some clouds, such as in Amazon AWS small, medium, large, etc.  For Enstratius a launch configuration includes this definition, but goes beyond to include attaching, raiding, and encrypting volumes as well as the firewall into which the server is started.